- Environmental Vision 2050

 Change in number of participants

-In fiscal 2020, Daifuku is planning to make the following donations as a part of the Daifuku Eco-Action Program, which is an employee participation-style environmental initiative.
+In fiscal 2020, Daifuku made the following donations as a part of the Daifuku Eco-Action Program, which is an employee participation-style environmental initiative.

 Shiga Prefectural Lake Biwa Museum